cvvkshcv/node-trace/README.md

 # What is this?

-install the node-tracer package and require, the function name and line number will be consoled when each console.log happens!
+Very very light weight tracer for basic logging details, Install the node-tracer package and require, the function name and line number will be consoled when each console.log happens!

 # Installation